burrowers/garble/README.md

 * Strip filenames and shuffle position information
 * Obfuscate literals, if the `-literals` flag is given
 * Strip debugging information and symbol tables
+* Expose additional functions in the runtime that can optionally hide information during execution

 ### Options